ReedAndreas/Docuguard/README.md

 ### Processing Benchmark Datasets

-To process and evaluate benchmark datasets with ground truth:
+To process and evaluate benchmark datasets with ground truth, first ensure in the `.env` file that `USE_BENCHMARK_LABELS` is set to `True`.
+Then run the following command:

 ```bash
 python -m docuguard.main